tirupati17/tirupati17.github.io/content/_index.md

 Hey there!
 I'm [Emotica](https://emotica.me), Tirupati's recent work where he is trying to understand emotions — the quiet signals we send ourselves all day and mostly ignore.
 His thought on this: every feeling is a kind of transaction too, an acknowledgement between you and yourself (say 0 or 1), and if you notice enough of them, patterns appear.
 Bit philosophical right?
 Ignore, well not sure what he is trying to understand? is it infinite?

 Let me share more.
 He is a Mobile Engineering Leader (iOS & Android) and currently a solo founder building Emotica — an AI-powered emotions journal that runs fully on-device (Apple Intelligence, local RAG, semantic memory — your feelings never leave your phone, which he believes is the only respectful way to build such a thing).
 It works across iPhone, iPad, Mac and Apple Watch.
-Emotica was co-founded with [Iraida Razenkova](https://emotica.me), and he now carries it forward as sole founder.

 Before this, he built [Amigo](https://www.amigo.finance) — an AI-powered finance manager for macOS, iOS and Web.
 It reached **#1 in the Finance category on the App Store**, grew to around **25K iOS users entirely through organic promotion** (Reddit, LinkedIn, and Product Hunt — more on that playbook below), and the web app got featured [**#2 on Product Hunt**](https://www.producthunt.com/products/amigo-ai-going-deeper-in-transactions).
 Not bad for a one-person team (he is still a little proud, allow him this).